ENCCS/hpda-python/content/performance.rst

 .. exercise:: Profile the word-autocorrelation code

-   Use what you learned in an earlier episode to perform line profiling on the word-autocorrelation code!
+   Use line-profiling on the word-autocorrelation code!

    .. solution::